zikunz/tp/docs/UserGuide.md

 #### 2.2.2.
 Add an item: `items add`

-When you sometimes overwhelmed by handling a large variety of items, `items add` feature allows you to record the details of those items one by one into the easyLog app.
+When you are sometimes overwhelmed by handling a large variety of items, `items add` feature allows you to record the details of those items one by one into the easyLog app.

 Steps to add an item in easyLog: